Fall 2018 & Spring 2019

 - STA 215 requires prerequisite or co-requisite of MAT 125/127.

 - MAT 125/127 requires placement into MAT 125/127 or completion of MAT 119/120, if needed.

 ___ Completed Change of Major/Second Major Form (official Records & Registration form)

 - Do not seek department chair signature for this form.
-The department chair will review your application after it has been submitted to the Dean’s Office in BB 114.
+The department chair will review your application after the change of major deadline.
+You will upload this form through the online application system.

 - Your essay should answer the following questions: